bengukalo/bengukalo/content/post/div_tips/index.md

 ## The Background Image

 This is where our paths are seperated with Dr. Desirée.
-If you, for whatever reason, couldn't add your icon in the box, try these steps instead;
+If you, for whatever reason, fail to add your icon in the box, try these steps instead;

 - Choose an [**icon**](https://www.flaticon.com) of your liking and save it as .png or .jpg (make sure that it has a transparent background).
 - Add this image in the same file as your .md blog post.
-- Open up your blog post and paste this CSS
+- Open up your .md file and paste this CSS.

 ```r
 div.yellow {